harnettd/llm-project/README.md

-# LLM Project

-## Project Task
+# Sentiment Analysis of Movie Reviews

-The purpose of this project was to train a classifier to predict whether a particular movie review is positive (*i.e.,* thumbs-up) or negative (*i.e.,* thumbs-down).
-The classifier was trained and tested on a labelled dataset of movie reviews from [IMDB](https://www.imdb.com/).
+In this project, I trained various classifiers to predict whether a particular movie review is positive (*i.e.,* thumbs-up) or negative (*i.e.,* thumbs-down).
+All classifier models used were trained and tested on a labelled dataset of movie reviews from [IMDB](https://www.imdb.com/).
 Two approaches were tried.
-The first approach was to tokenize and vectorize the reviews using the TF-IDF algorithm.
-The resulting vectorized movie reviews and corresponding labels were then used to train a random forest classifier.
-The second approach was to start from a pre-trained LLM which was then fine-tuned using the movie-review training set.
-Unsurprisingly, the results of the second approach were much better than the first.
-The final model of the second approach was delpoyed both locally through a server set up using Flask, and on [Hugging Face](https://huggingface.co/).
+The first approach (see the first notebook) used the TF-IDF algorithm in conjunction with several classifiers from scikit-learn.
+The second approach (see the third notebook) used the transformers library and a pre-trained LLM which was then fine-tuned using the movie-review train set.
+The results of the second approach were significantly better than the first.
+The first approach yielded a test F1-score of 0.875 whereas the second approach yielded a test F1-score of 0.933.
+The best model from the first approach was deployed using Flask (see the second notebook).
+The fine-tuned model of the second approach was delpoyed on [Hugging Face](https://huggingface.co/derek-harnett/movie-review-classifier#movie-review-classifier).

 ## Dataset

 As noted above, in this project, I used the [IMDB large movie-review dataset](https://huggingface.co/datasets/stanfordnlp/imdb) of highly polarized movie reviews.
-The dataset contained labelled training and test data (as well as unlabelled data that I didn't use for this project.)
-Each dataset had two columns: 'text' and 'label'.
+The dataset contained labelled train and test data as well as unlabelled data.
+Each subset of the dataset had two columns: 'text' and 'label'.
 The 'text' columns consisted of natural language text reviews.
 The 'label' columns contained 1's and 0's: 1 for a positive review and 0 for a negative review.
-Both training and test datasets contained 25,000 samples and no null entries.
-Also, both training and test datasets were perfectly balanced, each containing 12,500 1's and 12,500 0's.
+Both train and test datasets contained 25k samples.
+(The unlabelled set contained 50k samples.)
+Also, both train and test datasets were perfectly balanced, each containing 12,500 1's and 12,500 0's.

 ## Pre-trained Model

-For the pre-trained model, I used `distilBERT-base-uncased`.
-It is a lighter, faster version of BERT.
-It was trained on 11,000+ unpublished books in addition to English Wikipedia, about 16GB worth of text data.
-The model has 66 million parameters and a 30,000 word vocabulary.
+In the second training approach, I used the pre-trained `distilBERT-base-uncased` model.
+It is a lighter, faster version of `BERT`.
+The pre-trained model was trained on 11k+ unpublished books in addition to English Wikipedia---about 16GB worth of text data.
+The model has 66 million parameters and a 30k-word vocabulary.
 One of its intended use cases is sentiment analysis, the focus of this project.

-## Performance Metrics
+## Performance Metric

-When training my model, I monitored the four metrics accuracy, precision, recall, and F1-score.Note that the movie-reviews dataset is perfectly balanced with respect to review labels.
-Also, there is ostensibly no difference between the consequences associated with false postives or false negatives.
-For these reasons, I think that F1-score is the most important metric for this project as it represents a type of average between precision and recall, neither of which can be considered more important than the other with regards to this particular application.
+When training the models of this project, I focused on F1-score.
+Recall that the movie-reviews train dataset is perfectly balanced with respect to review labels.
+Also, there is really no difference between the consequences associated with false postives or false negatives in movie-review classification.
+For these reasons, F1-score is the most important metric for this project as it represents a type of average between precision and recall, neither of which can be considered more important than the other in this particular application.

-## Hyperparameters

-When working with `distilBERT-base-uncased`, I began my tuning process on a subset of 5,000 movie reviews using the following baseline set of hyperparameters:

-- learning_rate = 2e-5
-- per_device_train_batch_size = 8
-- per_device_eval_batch_size = 8

-I changed the values of these parameters and monitored the model's F1-score for significant changes.

-Both increasing and decreasing learning_rate by an order of magnitude significantly decreased the model's F1 score.
-As for the two batch-size hyperparameters, setting them to 4, 8, or 16 had little impact on the model's F1-score.
-Increasing either batch size to 32 caused the model's F1-score to decrease somewhat.
-However, decreasing the batch sizes did increase the time it took to train the model.
-As such, I settled on the hyperparameter values:

-- learning_rate = 2e-5
-- per_device_train_batch_size = 16
-- per_device_eval_batch_size = 16

-Having settled on the above hyperparameter values, I then obtained my final model by training on 12,500 reviews from the training set over 3 epochs.

 ## Results

-To generate a sentiment-analysis tool, I tried two approaches.
-The first approach was to apply a random forest classifier to text data that had been vectorized using the TF-IDF algorithm.
-On test data, this approach yielded an F1-score of 0.80.
-The second approach was to tune a previously trained LLM on the movie-review test data.
-On test data, this approach yielded an F1-score of 0.92, a major improvement over the first appraoch.
+As discussed above, to generate a movie-review classifier, I tried two approaches.
+The first approach was to apply classifiers from scikit-learn to text data that had been vectorized using the TF-IDF algorithm.
+The best model from this approach turned out to be logistic regression which yielded a test F1-score of 0.875.
+The second approach was to fine-tune a pre-trained LLM.
+On test data, this approach yielded an F1-score of 0.933, a significant improvement over the first appraoch.

-To be fair, however, the first approach was implemented on a PC and used a training set consisting of 7,500 samples and a 750 feature-vocabulary.
-The second approach was implemented on Google colab.
-The model was trained on 12,500 samples with no explicit restrictions on vocabulary length.
-As a future goal, I would implement the first approach on Google colab so that the two models could be compared directly, having been trained with the same computing resources.

 ## Important Links